Ex-Morninglanders

 (the 1960s)

-Daniel Sperato (b1925), and Patricia Diable (b1934), moved from New York to Southern California.
-They got married in 1964.
-Before moving to Long Beach, they lived in Ramona and also in Laguna Beach.
+Before moving to Long Beach the couple lived in the area including Laguna Beach.
 This little artistic town used to be one of the largest hippie and LSD centers.
 A local Mystic Arts World store sold health books, art, smoking paraphernalia, and a brand of LSD called Orange Sunshine.
 It was distributed by a group called The Brotherhood of Eternal Love, who owned the store and used it for meditation-tripping groups.
 There are published articles, books, and documentaries available on this topic!
 These New Age, mind-altering circles attracted Timothy Leary, the famous Harvard psychology professor who studied LSD and its effects on the mind.
 It is no wonder that Daniel and Patricia moved to this area.
-They were deeply interested in religion, the cutting-edge metaphysical movement, and the expansion of consciousness.
+They were not hippies but were deeply interested in religion, the cutting-edge metaphysical movement, and the expansion of consciousness.
 Interestingly, one of Sperato's former disciples and Patricia's assistant Quota states, “She [Patricia] frequently told us how Donato achieved enlightenment on several hits of Orange Sunshine.”
-This is the only explanation for his alleged "enlightenment" in 1971, as we were never told any tales or saw records of him studying under an actual teacher or the method he used to achieve the said state.
+This is the only explanation for his alleged enlightenment in 1971, as we were never told any tales or saw records of him studying under an actual teacher or the method he used to achieve the said state.

 MORNINGLAND IN LONG BEACH & ESCONDIDO